 I’m home now.
 I feel like throwing out everything I own, keeping the computer and maybe a dozen books.
 It is so good to sleep in my own bed and use my own shower.
 But I still feel strange and bad and conflicted with the trip, and I don’t know how to reconcile that.

-One reply on “You Can Never Go Back”
+One response to “You Can Never Go Back”

 Good story.
 I was born in a small town but moved to the Dallas/Fort Worth Metroplex when I was 4 and have lived all over DFW ever since.
 If I counted them I've probably lived in at least 5 or 6 different towns – just all suburbs of DFW.
 DFW is bigger than a lot of countries!
 Nostalgia is a weird thing though, I get deja vu constantly since my job requires me to go all over town.
 A lot has changed – for the worse with the economy – but a lot of things are strangely the same.